Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 EditController.java

-Create a file for Servlet with the name of the class EditController mapped to the URL: EditController.
-This class gets all the new values that modify from the user to form.
+I created a Servlet class file called EditController that mapped to the URL: EditController.
+This class gets all the new values that are modified from users to edit form.

 package com.mvc.controller;